 McCarthy Center 504

-Diversity Dialogue: What is Inclusion?
+Diversity Dialogue: What was the Holocaust?

 The mentoring program empowers middle and early high school students of Pelham Apartments Our House Recreation Center to maximize their academic potential.
 Framingham State University student mentors act as academic role models who support and encourage their mentees to strive for academic and personal success.
 The main focus of this program is to encourage the Pelham students to reach their potential and recognize higher education as a possibility for their futures.